 You know your child but it may also be a good idea to speak to school staff or any other professionals involved with your child.
 This will highlight any social issues at school and any consistent or prominent problems.
 Alternatively, if your child sees a psychologist they may be able to offer some more in-depth guidance or even do some preliminary checklists or assessments.

-One of the biggest issues children with an ASD will encounter in their learning is generalisation.
-Children who do not have an ASD will often learn a skill at home, such as tying their shoelaces and then be able to do it in a variety of contexts.
-Children with an ASD, however, may need to be re-taught skills in new environments and with new people.
+One of the biggest issues autistic children will encounter in their learning is generalisation.
+Other children will often learn a skill at home, such as tying their shoelaces and then be able to do it in a variety of contexts.
+Children on the autism spectrum, however, may not understand the similarities between tying their shoelaces at home and tying their shoelaces at school.
+They may need you to point out the similarities between the two situations.
+They may need to be re-taught skills, including social skills, in new environments and with new people.

 Try to link a skill you are teaching to a real tangible situation, refer to examples, use people's names, get the child to practise the skill they are working on in as many environments and with as many different people as they can.

 Finding the time to teach your child social skills will depend on your family's circumstances.
 Some parents may choose to have spontaneous teaching moments when time allows.
 Others may like to have it scheduled into the weekly routine, eg every Saturday morning.